LucaCanali/Miscellaneous/Spark_Notes/Spark_Oracle_JDBC_Howto.md

 ```
 // optional optimization to bypass the use of Oracle buffer cache for large tables
+// this may not be appropriate is the table is actively used for DML as direct read
+// causes segment checkpoints
 val preambleSQL="""
 begin
   execute immediate 'alter session set "_serial_direct_read"=always';